Falling Out Of Love Can Be Fixed, Here’s How!

-Not surprisingly, this is a common concern in longer marriages.
+Not surprisingly, this is a common concern in longer term marriages.
 We all know that marriage can be like a roller coaster at times.
 But when a couple lives disconnected, distanced, and discouraged from each other, they are headed for choppy waters.

-Falling Out Of Love Is Scary
+Falling Out Of Love When You Are Married Is Scary

 I understand what it feels like to struggle with falling out of love.
 I experienced those feelings and had to make decisions about my future self, hopes and dreams.
-My marriage ended in a divorce, but divorce is not always the right decision.
+My long term marriage ended in a divorce, but divorce is not always the right decision.
 I share my story to help midlife women feel normal as they move into the choppy waters of aging and relationships.

 Things Are Not What They Seem

 Every marriage is unique.
 Both spouses are complex individuals with emotions and behaviors that impact the health of marriage.
 The old saying “No one knows what happens behind closed doors” is true in the marriage relationship.